jnardosp/mcmc_random_sampling/README.md

 # mcmc_random_sampling

 The purpose of this repo is to upload the code of Gibbs sampler algorithm to make samples of hard-core problem and graphs q-coloration problem.

+We explore hard-core samples properties like number of particles in stationary distribution and "hitting time".